General workflow

 Escalation of critical or major severity issues

-• If he is unavailable contact product owner @deyaa instead.
+• If he is unavailable contact product owner instead.

 Tasks in Gitlab can contain some common tags, most often in the title